 Public sector organisations have some of the largest and most diverse data estates, and these represent challenges to delivering effective big data and analytic solutions.
 Many data platforms are not geared up to deal with the increases in data or have the necessary frameworks in place to securely collaborate both within the organisation and with external parties.

 Northdoor is an IT consultancy specialising in Data.
 Data is the greatest asset to your organisation, an asset which we help our public sector clients exploit to transform their businesses and increase efficiency.
-Northdoor has over 25 years’ track record of delivering innovative solutions that deliver real business value; this is reflected in 8 out of 10 clients working with us for over 10 years.
+Northdoor has 30 years’ track record of delivering innovative solutions that deliver real business value; this is reflected in 8 out of 10 clients working with us for over 10 years.

 In order to help organisations take advantage of Big Data & Analytics, Northdoor have the following offers for public sector & charitable organisations: